Volunteering For Animal Charities In Liverpool

 As well as funding the essential training needed for puppies to become guide dogs for both kids and adults, the association also provides various other support services to those who suffer from vision problems.

-Our players have so far helped to raise over £2 Million for the Guide Dogs For The Blind Association.
-Add to that number by signing up today, or assist by sponsoring a puppy in training.
+Our players have so far helped to raise over £3.5 Million for the Guide Dogs For The Blind Association.
+You could assist by signing up today, or help by sponsoring a puppy in training.
 You could also aid the charity in a more hands-on way by volunteering in Liverpool to become a puppy walker, fostering a puppy or dog while it is being trained, assisting with admin in the branch office, or by getting involved with an exciting fundraising event.

 How Can You Help